 - Arousal: When we are very aroused, we will produce more discharge.
 It may be stringy like when we ovulate, or watery, and it will smell stronger than usual discharge, but as long as it is clear or white and doesn’t have lumps, it’s fine.

-If your discharge is showing any troubling signs, such as pain, a strong smell, lumps like cottage cheese, or a yellow, gray, brown, or green color, then you probably have an infection:
+If your discharge is showing any troubling signs, such as pain, itching, a strong smell, lumps like cottage cheese, or a yellow, gray, brown, or green color, then you probably have an infection:

 - Bacterial vaginosis: A bacterial infection in the vaginal walls, this involves a yellow, gray, or greenish discharge which smells fishy.
+This usually tends to be more common in pregnant women.

 - Chlamydia: Yellow or green discharge could signal an infection of chlamydia.